Jimmie Nicol: With the Beatles

 Starr stated that "it was very strange, them going off without me.
 They'd taken Jimmie Nicol and I thought they didn't love me any more – all that stuff went through my head."
 The arrangements were made very quickly, from a telephone call to Nicol at his home in West London inviting him to attend an audition/rehearsal at Abbey Road Studios, to packing his bags, all in the same day.
 At a press conference a reporter mischievously asked John Lennon why Pete Best, who had been the Beatles' previous drummer for two years but dismissed by the group on the eve of stardom, was not rehired, to which Lennon replied: "He's got his own group [Pete Best & the All Stars], and it might have looked as if we were taking him back, which is not good for him."

-Nicol's first concert with the Beatles took place just 27 hours later on 4 June at the KB Hallen in Copenhagen, Denmark.
-He was given the distinctive Beatle moptop hairstyle, put on Starr's suit and went on stage to an audience of 4,500 Beatles fans.
+Nicol played his first concert with the Beatles just 27 hours later, on 4 June at the KB Hallen in Copenhagen, Denmark.
+He was given the distinctive Beatle moptop haircut, put on Starr's suit, which had been altered to fit him and went on stage to an audience of 4,500 Beatles fans.
 McCartney recalled: "He was sitting up on this rostrum just eyeing up all the women.
 We'd start 'She Loves You': [counting in] 'one, two', nothing, 'one, two', and still nothing!"
 Their set was reduced from eleven songs to ten, dropping Starr's vocal spot of "I Wanna Be Your Man".
-McCartney teasingly sent Starr a telegram saying: "Hurry up and get well Ringo, Jimmy is wearing out all your suits."
+McCartney teasingly sent Starr a telegram saying: "Hurry up and get well Ringo, Jimmie is wearing out all your suits."
 Commenting later on the fickle nature of his brief celebrity, Nicol reflected: "The day before I was a Beatle, girls weren't interested in me at all.
 The day after, with the suit and the Beatle cut, riding in the back of the limo with John and Paul, they were dying to get a touch of me.
 It was very strange and quite scary."
 He was also able to shed some light on how they passed the time between shows: "I thought I could drink and lay women with the best of them until I caught up with these guys."